morteza/weighted-metapath2vec/README.md

 # Weighted Metapath2vec

-wMetapath2vec is a Python package to embed heterogenous graph nodes using a weighted alternative of Metapath2vec method.
+Weighted is a Python package to embed heterogenous graph nodes using a weighted alternative of Metapath2vec technique.
 The embedding can be used for downstream machine learning tasks.

 ## Installation